pbnj/vim-britive/README.md

 This is equivalent to checking out **Programmatic Access** via the Britive web UI.

-Tab completion is supported on `:BritiveCheckout` command, which returns possible profile names.
+Tab completion is supported on `:BritiveCheckout` command, which completes profile names.

 You may pass any `britive checkout` flags to this command.
 For example, if you would like to check out programmatic access and display the API